 In view of its salmon conservation mandate in 5 provinces the Foundation is, in effect, a national entity with national communications needs and in both official languages.
-The Foundation also has a large international audience reached primarily through email, the website internet.
-The Foundation has duties in reporting to the public, in broadening awareness of foundation programs and in building public understanding and support for salmon conservation needs.
+Thus, the foundation has a duty to report to the public, in broadening awareness of foundation programs and in building public understanding and support for salmon conservation needs.
+The Foundation also has a large international audience reached primarily through email, the website, and through the webinar series.